13 Logistic Regression

 lines(x,y, lwd=2, col="red")

 There are a couple of observations.
-First, effect of a break point on the game outcome is significant and symmetric, effect of loosing break point is the same as the effect of winning one.
+First, the effect of a break point on the game outcome is significant and symmetric; the effect of losing a break point is the same as the effect of winning one.
 We also can interpret the effect of winning a break point in the following way.
 We will keep BPW.2 = 0 and will calculate what happens to the probability of winning when BPW.1 changes from 0 to 1.
-The odds ration for player 1 winning when BPW.1 = 0 is exp(0) which is 1, meaning that the probability that P1 wins is 1/2.
+The odds ratio for player 1 winning when BPW.1 = 0 is exp(0) which is 1, meaning that the probability that P1 wins is 1/2.
 Now when BPW.1 = 1, the odds ratio is 1.5

 exp(0.4019)